HZNUJeffreyRen/pytorch-fasterrcnn/README.md

 # pytorch-fasterrcnn
-This project is pytorch implemented with the pytorch.It retains the core and strives for simplicity.
+This project is pytorch implemented with the pytorch.
+It retains the core and strives for simplicity.

 # requirements